Municipal Corporation Building, Mumbai: History

 Two designs were considered for the building; one of the Gothic designs done by Frederick William Stevens and the other in the Indo-Saracenic design presented by Robert Fellowes Chisholm.
 In the end, a blend of Venetian Gothic and Indo-Saracenic was settled upon.
 The building was completed in 1893.

 Heritage status and restoration

-The Mumbai Heritage Conservation Committee of the Municipal Corporation of Mumbai has categorized the heritage buildings of Mumbai under the guidelines prepared for the purpose.
-According to these guidelines, the Municipal Corporation Building, Bombay has been categorized by the Mumbai Municipal Corporation as Grade II A. The list of heritage buildings, as categorized on 24 April 2005, under Grade I, Grade II, Grade IIA, Grade III and Precincts are 591.
+The Mumbai Heritage Conservation Committee of the Municipal Corporation of Mumbai has categorised the heritage buildings of Mumbai under the guidelines prepared for the purpose.
+According to these guidelines, the Municipal Corporation Building, Bombay has been categorised by the Mumbai Municipal Corporation as Grade II A. The list of heritage buildings, as categorised on 24 April 2005, under Grade I, Grade II, Grade IIA, Grade III and Precincts are 591.
 For the Bombay Municipal Corporation Building, the details are elaborated below.